kyllew/kuisser/public/Domain 1 Questions.md

 	The other answers are not suitable/not relevant because:
 	A. While this solution could work, it requires more technical knowledge and coding experience to use Amazon SageMaker directly, which the company lacks.
 	B. This solution also requires more technical expertise to use SageMaker built-in algorithms, which doesn't align with the company's lack of coding experience and ML knowledge.
-	C. Amazon Personalize is primarily used for personalization and recommendation systems, not for general demand forecasting.
-It's not the most suitable tool for this use case.
+	C. While Amazon Forecast is designed for time-series forecasting, using it through Data Wrangler still requires coding expertise and ML knowledge that the company doesn't possess, making it less suitable than the no-code SageMaker Canvas option.
 	Resource URL:
 	https://docs.aws.amazon.com/sagemaker/latest/dg/canvas.html

 Q58
-A company is building a customer service chatbot.
-The company wants the chatbot to improve its responses by learning from past interactions and online resources.
+A company is developing a customer service virtual assistant.
+The company wants the assistant to enhance its responses by learning from historical conversations and web-based knowledge sources.
-Which AI learning strategy provides this self-improvement capability?
+Which AI learning approach enables this autonomous improvement capability?
 Options:
 A. Supervised learning with a manually curated dataset of good responses and bad responses
 B. Reinforcement learning with rewards for positive customer feedback
 C. Unsupervised learning to find clusters of similar customer inquiries
-D. Supervised learning with a continuously updated FAQ database
+D. Transfer learning with pre-trained language models

 Correct Answer:
 	B. Reinforcement learning with rewards for positive customer feedback